ucsd-ml-arts/generative-text-winson/README.md

 - The [multi-gpu fork of gpt-2-simple](https://github.com/huntrontrakkr/gpt-2-simple) needs to be installed to train with the 774M model.
 - I used 4 x Tesla V100 GPUs and 16 GB of RAM on [Vast.ai](https://vast.ai) to train the models.
 Training will fail with single GPUs or less than 16 GB of RAM.
 After training, generation can be performed with a single GPU, though 16 GB of RAM is still necessary.
+- The startup tagline model is finetuned to a loss of 0.05, while the larger TechCrunch model is finetuned to a loss of 1.8.
+- I sampled both models with temperature ranges from 0.2 to 2.0 and top-p from 0.1 to 1.0 (higher values translate to more "creativity" in the text) to find the optimal parameters for realistic text generation.

 ## Reference